Mountain Valley Bank

 Dunlap, Tennessee · FDIC Cert #1705

-Mountain Valley Bank is an FDIC-insured bank (Certificate #1705) with $240M in total assets and $172M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Mountain Valley Bank, an FDIC-insured bank (Certificate #1705) with $240M in total assets and $172M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Dunlap, Tennessee, the bank maintains a Tier 1 capital ratio of 13.42% (Well-Capitalized) and a nonperforming loan ratio of 0.35%.
-BankHealthData assigns a composite Health Grade of B (71/100).
+BankHealthData assigns a composite Health Grade of B (71/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Mountain Valley Bank (FDIC cert 1705) is a community bank — $240M in total assets, $172M in deposits, serving the Dunlap, Tennessee area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.